shzhe02/cornerboxes/content/misc/exchange/2/index.md

 - Several basketball courts
 - A tennis court

+The full list of amenities can be found [here](https://nus.edu.sg/osa/pioneerhouse/facilities).

-This isn't really an amenity, but it was definitely convenient that the food court (yes, a whole food court) was situated about a 30-second-walk away from my room.
+It was also definitely convenient that the food court (yes, a whole food court) was situated about a 30-second-walk away from my room.
 This food court also had an air-conditioned seating area upstairs, which some students used to eat and study.

 ## Touring PGP